patrickelectric/patrickelectric/README.md

 ![Patrick's GitHub stats](https://github-readme-stats.vercel.app/api?username=patrickelectric&show_icons=true) ![](https://user-images.githubusercontent.com/1215497/123832978-4b243180-d8dc-11eb-9aeb-f9a74f4de224.gif)

+##### The important thing for an engineer, is inspiration.
+Inspiration unlocks the future.
+Technology will catch up. - The wind rises

 <!--
 **patrickelectric/patrickelectric** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.